webdevelopers-eu/javascript-dna/README.md

 // variable myProto is already populated with Deferred object you are expected to resolve/reject. doSomeAsyncInit
   .done(function(myProto) {
-        factory.resolve(myProto); // Signalize that myProto is the final prototype object to be registered in dna.MyModule property
+        factory.resolve(myProto); // Pass myProto prototype object to be registered in dna.MyModule property });
-  });
 ```
 ## Ozone API